By accepting you will be accessing a service provided by a third-party external to https://overcomewithus.com/

 “You wouldn’t worry so much about what others think of you if you realized how seldom they do.”

 While exposure therapy and other forms of talk therapy can be greatly effective in eliminating or reducing social anxiety, for some, medication may be a necessary last step.
 While the use of medication is often met with fear and skepticism by some, anxiety medications have been shown to be greatly effective in managing severe forms of anxiety.
 As with any anxiety treatment, the use of medication must be managed by a qualified health professional who can monitor your condition for any complications.
 Self-medication rarely works, and often comes with greater consequences down the road.
 While all anti-anxiety medications come with associated side effects, they have never been safer or more effective than they are today.
-Certain classes of drugs, such as SSRIs (Prozac, Lexapro, etc.) have no addictive potential and have been used to treat anxiety disorders for years.
-Others, such as benzodiazepines (Xanax, Ativan, Klonopin, etc.), are known to cause addiction with long-term use.
+Certain classes of drugs have no addictive potential and have been used to treat anxiety disorders for years.
+Others are known to cause addiction with long-term use.
 Because of this, it is crucial that you only take medication prescribed by your doctor.